How I find cheap flights to almost anywhere: tips and hacks for frequent flyers

 Thanks a lot for reaching out and I feel your pain.
 When I started flying frequently, it was so difficult to find cheap flights, most especially destinations that are too far from the Philippines.
 When I went to Kenya, I had to be on three different airlines, booked separately just to get the cheapest flights.
 It was so exhausting!
 Through the years, I learned some hacks on how to find cheap flights that work well.
 But believe me, up until today, I am still learning!

-I hope this helps and good luck in your travel to Brazil!
+I hope this helps and good luck with your travel to Brazil!
 It is my favorite country and I hope you’ll enjoy it.
 If there’s anything that wasn’t answered in this post, please let me know by sending me a message on Instagram.

 For the benefit of our non-Filipino readers, I’d love to tell you a few stories of our struggles with the Philippine passport.
 Let’s talk about flying to Mexico from Manila.
 It sounds far, right?
 It is really far!
 When you directly put Manila to Mexico City in a flight search engine, the results will give you stops in the US – JFK, LAX, Texas, and even Miami are the top suggested layovers.
 These flights will normally cost not more than $800 USD which is a good price if you ask me.